“Lonely As Hell”

 “And the attitude generally was one of tolerance, excepting those rare instances where a professor had a personal desire to do something [helpful] in this area.
-But by that same token, you had also an equal number who didn’t believe that you ought to educate blacks, anyway.
-So it equalled out.”
+But by that same token, you had also an equal number who didn’t believe that you ought to educate Blacks, anyway.
+So it equaled out.”

 In 1932 and 1933, Ward stood out on two undefeated Michigan teams.
 When the team traveled, he roomed with his teammates in hotels.

 Then, in 1934, Fielding Yost scheduled a football game for Ward’s senior year with all-white Georgia Tech, a school that would refuse to take the field against any team that treated a Black player as the equal of whites.
 When the Georgia Tech coach agreed to play only if Michigan would bench Willis Ward—and offered to bench a white Georgia player of comparable skills—Yost dallied and delayed.

 “When Yost booked the Georgia Tech game, originally, most people felt that I would play because it was going to be played up at Ann Arbor,” Ward remembered.
 “Now, these were the solid Michigan rooters who had seen me perform on two undefeated Michigan teams.
 It was just unconscionable that I wouldn’t play.
 It was just unheard of.”

 Then, as the football season approached, Ward heard that Harry Kipke had agreed in advance to keep him out of the Georgia Tech game.
 Shocked and heartbroken, he warned Kipke he might quit if the rumor was true.